hgsigner/gootstrap/README.md

 #Gootstrap

-Gootstrap is a simple package that bootstrap new Go packages.
-It creates a REAME.md, a doc.go and main (package name).go file as a placeholder.
-I did it because I was repeating myself a lot when starting new projects.
+Gootstrap is a simple package that bootstraps new Go packages.
+I've created it because I was repeating myself a lot when starting new projects.

 ##Installing